jumpkick-studios/Is/README.md

       .is("length>1") // check for string length

   Is([1,2,3])
-    .not().emptyArray() //check if array is empty
+    .not.emptyArray() //check if array is empty
-    .hasValue0f(2) //check if array has a specific value in it
+    .contains(2) //check if array has a specific value in it

   var validEmail = function (val:string) {